hashgraph/hedera-services/docs/hip-16.md

 will be wholly used for a shorter extension of the entity.
 If the linked account already has a zero balance at the time that renewal fees are due, the entity will be marked as expired.

-An expired entity will still have a grace period before it is deleted.
-During that period, it is inactive, and all transactions involving it will fail, except for an update transaction to extend its expiration date.
+An expired entity will still have a grace period before it is removed.
+During that period, it is inactive, and all transactions involving it will fail, except for an update transaction to extend its expiration time.
 If it is not manually extended during the grace period, and if its autorenewal account still has a zero balance at the end of the grace period, then at the end of the grace period it will be permanently removed from the ledger.
 Its entity ID number will not be reused.
 The length of the grace period is a single, global setting for the entire ledger, such as 7 days.
 If it is renewed during the grace period (by a transaction, or by autorenewal at the end of the grace period, then the renewal must include payment for the portion of the grace period that has already passed.

-If an entity was marked as deleted, then it cannot have its expiration date extended.
+If an entity was marked as deleted, then it cannot have its expiration time extended.
 Neither an update transaction nor an autorenew will be able to extend it.

 Hedera Services will generate an [autorenewal-record](https://github.com/hashgraph/hedera-services/blob/autorenew-document/docs/autorenew-feature.md#autorenewal-record) for the action on each entity that is automatically renewed.
 Hedera Services will generate an